RadVenturepdx/Capn-Crunch/README.md

 again.

 ## Credits
-Some codes in this project is used from [railstutorial.org](https://www.railstutorial.org/book) book by Michael Hartl
+Some code in this project is from [railstutorial.org](https://www.railstutorial.org/book) book be Michael Hartl [Bootstrap Template](https://github.com/IronSummit/Media/startbootstrap-modern-business) used is created by David Miller [Calendar](https://github.com/dangrossman/bootstrap-daterangepicker) for reservations is written by Dan Grossman

-## Test comment